mustafacolakoglu28/UA-ModelCompiler/README.md

 We assume you have your `myModel.xml` and `myModel.csv` on your host system in `$HOME/myModel`.
 If not change the path in the next command.

-The Docker container uses the `Model Compiler` executable as entry point.
+The Docker container uses the model compiler executable as entry point.
-This means that any parameter you pass to the `docker run` command will be directly passed to the `Model Compiler` executable.
+This means that any parameter you pass to the `docker run` command will be directly passed to the model compiler executable.

 This is an examplary call to docker run: